-Further to the conclusion of an investigation which found that "a realistic prospect existed that both Covered Persons had committed Corruption Offenses", the International Tennis Integrity Agency (the 'ITIA') charged Givi Khudoiani and or 'Covered Person(s)') with corruption offences in contravention of the Tennis Anti-Corruption Program (hereinafter 'the Program' or the 'TACP')
+Further to the conclusion of an investigation which found that "a realistic prospect existed that both Covered Persons had committed Corruption Offenses", the International Tennis Integrity Agency (the 'ITIA') charged and Arsen Movsisyan (for 'Mr. Movsisyan' or 'Covered Person(s)') with corruption offences in contravention of the Tennis Anti-Corruption Program (hereinafter 'the Program' or the 'TACP')

-The eight charges brought against Mr. Khudoiani encompass fifteen possible TACP breaches.
-The charges relate to seven matches that took place in 2019, as well as a wager made in 2020, and make the same broad allegation that Mr. Khudoiani manipulated the entry of scores being entered into his handheld electronic scoring device ('HESD') as part of a scheme with and/or one or more unknown individuals to facilitate the betting activities of third parties.
+The eight charges brought against encompass fifteen possible TACP breaches.
+The charges relate to seven matches that took place in 2019, as well as a wager made in 2020, and make the same broad allegation that manipulated the entry of scores being entered into his handheld electronic scoring device ('HESD') as part of a scheme with Mr Movsisyan and/or one or more unknown individuals to facilitate the betting activities of third parties.

-The three charges brought against encompass six possible TACP breaches.
-The charges relate to three matches that took place in 2019 and make the same broad allegation that as part of a scheme with Mr. Khudoiani and/or one or more unknown individuals to facilitate the betting activities of third parties.
+The three charges brought against Mr. Movsisyan encompass six possible TACP breaches.
+The charges relate to three matches that took place in 2019 and make the same broad allegation that Mr. Movsisyan manipulated the entry of scores being entered into his HESD as part of a scheme with and/or one or more unknown individuals to facilitate the betting activities of third parties.